 There are many activities running through the school year for students to contribute to their House.
 Each house point awarded to students automatically adds to the house total and these are recorded by the students and given to Heads of House to be entered in the system.
 For the large events, such as Sports Day, House Arts and the Fun Run points are awarded based on finishing positions.
 Students can also gain House Points for taking part in extra-curricular activities, for representing the school and for participating in many enrichment activities.

 A separate house event takes place on extended learning day 5 in the summer term.
 This is when students choose to take part in an activity for the day and compete against their peers in their events.
 Points are added up and the winning House receive the House Day Cup.
-In Summer 2016 House Day had an Invention theme and was won by Darwin house.

 The house competition is about participation and working together with students from all year groups.
 It provides students with opportunities to be a leader either by being a sixth form House Captain, being elected as a House Leader or even taking responsibility to help lead a specific activity or event.

 The houses also work hard to raise funds for charities that are selected by each house on an annual basis.

 The selected charities for 2016 – 17 were